 The registration fee covers needed materials during the recruitment process.
 This is a one time $125 fee.

 In general, the initial new member semester is the most expensive due to some one-time fees.
 After initiation into the sorority, the dues are reduced for the following semesters.
 The new member fees vary by chapter and range from $876 to $1,890.
+These fees are inclusive of the sorority dues for the first semester.
+After initiation, women will no longer pay new member fees, but will pay semesterly sorority dues.

 Keep in mind that dues generally don't cover "extras".
 Examples are tote bags, sunglasses, t-shirts, and any of the many products you can purchase with your letters on it.
 While it's possible you may receive some as gifts, if it's important to you to stock up on sorority swag, you'll want to consider that as you budget.